 POP 66: Pop can pinhole photos of Route 66

-In March 1998, I built thirty-three pinhole cameras from sixty-six soda cans and set out on the road from Los Angeles to Chicago.
-On the very first day, I had a funny, serendipitous encounter with TV cowboy stars Roy Rogers and Dale Evans — and made their portrait using the cans.
+In March of 1998 I built thirty-three pinhole cameras from sixty-six soda cans and set out on the Mother Road from Los Angeles to Chicago.
+On the very first day I had a serendipitous encounter with TV cowboy stars Roy Rogers and Dale Evans — and made their portrait using the cans.
+I’ve been at it ever since, documenting life along the route for nearly thirty years.

-I’ve been at it ever since, using pop-can pinhole cameras to document life along Route 66 for nearly thirty years.
-The project has evolved into both a book and an exhibition (details below).
-With 2026 marking the 100-year anniversary of Route 66, I’m hoping to find an exciting venue to share the work at least one more time.
+This project has evolved into both a book and an exhibition (details below).
+With 2026 (and 2027) marking the 100th anniversary of Route 66, I’m hoping to find an exciting venue to share the work at least one more time.

 RECENT EXHIBITION